netboxlabs/orb-agent/docs/backends/device_discovery.md

 # Device Discovery
-Device discovery backend uses the power of NAPALM to connect to network devices and retrieve network information.
+The device discovery backend leverages NAPALM to connect to network devices and collect network information.

 ## Configuration